 Can restore and renew the land (like the natural cycles of a forest)

 Help us become active producers of food and medicine for our families, while simultaneously boosting ecosystem health and biodiversity

 Consultations and Design

 Consultations: We offer 3 hour whole site consultations.
 We will look at your property through an ecological lens, assess the property as a whole and make recommendations based on your goals, the site conditions, and permaculture principles.
 The consultation results in a list of recommendations and design, and plant ideas.
 The amount of detail in our recommendations depends on the size of your property and complexity of your goals.
 If your property is under an acre more detail may be given, where larger properties will receive recommendations through a broader lens.

 Design: If after having a consultation you would like a fully drawn property plan we will credit the cost of the consultation towards the design.
 We will work together on creating a working vision statement, a list of design elements, and suggested plant lists.
-You will receive a plan view color drawing as well as a design report.
+You will receive a plan view color drawing, plant list and suggested phasing recommendations.

 Implementation of your permaculture design can be done by you and a crew, allowing for an exchange of information, tips and techniques or or by just the crew at Larkspur Design.

 * We also offer one on one coaching that can range from custom educational modules to an afternoon of working side by side.

 For more information about our Permaculture Design services please contact Julie at Julie.firstname.lastname@example.org